(If you are interested in reading “Part One” make sure you click this link 😉 .)

 Dopamine also helps regulate sleep.
 So, you guessed it.
 You are about to have yourself some sleepless nights staring at the ceiling wondering what caused your relationship’s untimely end.

 Okay, I’m sure I sound like a broken record right now.
 But I bet you can guess what chemical controls your mood.
 I mean if you can’t guess, feel free to look at the cheat sheets I made for you above.
-If you do, you might n0tice that serotonin also has a hand in this.
+If you do, you might notice that serotonin also has a hand in this.
 The lack of both results in highly unpredictable moods swings.

 This is why so many girls these days get dubbed “The Crazy Ex.”